MulliganFunding/boilermaker-servicebus/docs/index.md

 Boilermaker is a lightweight task runner exclusively for **async Python** and Azure Service Bus Queues.
 It's designed for simplicity and focuses specifically on Azure ServiceBus integration.

 ## Features

-- **Async-only**: Built specifically for async Python applications
+- **Async**: Built specifically for async Python applications
 - **Retry Policies**: Configurable retry strategies with exponential, linear, and fixed backoff
+- **Task Chaining**: Chain tasks together with success/failure callbacks
 - **Task Graphs**: Build complex workflows with DAGs using the TaskGraphBuilder
-- **Task Chaining**: Chain tasks together with success/failure callbacks
 - **Observability**: Built-in OpenTelemetry tracing support

 ## Tradeoffs